RobRich999/Chromium_Clang/README.md

 Builds marked with the "+avx" tag require a processor with AVX instruction set support.

+Builds marked with the "+avx2" tag require a processor with AVX2 instruction set support.

 Builds marked with the "+npm" tag utilize the LLVM "new pass manager" for building.

 Implementation of various options are subject to change depending upon performance, stability, and similar paramaters.